I-40 Bridge Approach Stabilization in Knoxville

 After consulting with TDOT engineers URETEK crews performed UDI, injecting polyurethane grout to fill subsurface voids, strengthen and stiffen the back-fill soils, and support the settling concrete and asphalt areas to mitigate future subsidence issues.
 Crews worked overnight shifts to minimize the impact to traffic on this busy stretch of I-40.
 Final strategic injections of polyurethane lifted the settled surfaces, eliminating the large dip at the bridge approach and improving safety and comfort for drivers.

-Over the course of nine evening shifts (10pm to 5am), URETEK crews treated all three travel lanes and two full shoulders, on both the approach and departure sides of the east- and westbound lanes as they crossed the bridge.
+Over the course of nine evening shifts (10pm to 5am), URETEK crews treated all three lanes and two full shoulders at the approach and departure of the bridge’s eastbound lanes.
 TDOT provided traffic control and the work was coordinated to have the smallest possible impact on traffic through a busy section of interstate.
 The supporting soils were stabilized, the dips were significantly reduced, and the project finished on budget.

 URETEK Deep Injection® (UDI)

 Widely referenced throughout our industry, UDI involves the injection of structural polymer into base and subgrade soils to increase the load bearing capacity.
 This is achieved by injecting the polymer through small holes drilled directly through the pavement structure to depths determined by site-specific analysis.
 Our URETEK 486 Star® material flows easily into voids and weak zones within the soil mass below.
 Through a controlled chemical reaction, the expanding polymer compacts surrounding soils and applies a controlled pressure on targeted areas of the affected pavement above.
 If needed, a multi-injection design plan is utilized to gently return the pavement to its original grade.
 The composite material quickly cures into a strong, dimensionally stable, and water-resistant geo-material, providing years of reliable service.